SandboxPublishingHouse/the-gospel-of-the-mirror/chapter-2.md

 ---
 layout: default
-title: Chapter Two
+title: Pillar II
 nav_order: 5
 ---

 # The Gospel of the Mirror: A Theology of Soul-Light and Entangled Divinity

-## Chapter Two: Entaglement and the Body of Christ
+## Pillar II: Entaglement and the Body of Christ

 <i>Love Across Time-Space</i>